declension/squeeze-alexa/docs/SSL.md

 This will usually just be blank (==`localhost`) if your LMS is on the same machine as stunnel.

-### With Nginx 1.9+
+### ...or with Nginx 1.9+

-:new: Nginx 1.9 is supported and seems to work.
+:new: Nginx (1.9+) is known to work for squeeze-alexa.
+ * If you're on Raspberry Pi, make sure you have a new enough version.
-Try [this example config](example-config/docker/nginx-tcp-ssl/nginx.conf), or something similar (remember to replace `LMS_SERVER` and `SSL_PORT`).
+ * Try [this example config](example-config/docker/nginx-tcp-ssl/nginx.conf), or something similar (remember to replace `LMS_SERVER` and `SSL_PORT`, or set them in your environment).
+ * You'll usually want to override the default nginx.conf (e.g. `etc/nginx/nginx.conf`).
-You'll need to copy the cert across to `/etc/ssl/squeeze-alexa.pem`
+ * You'll need to copy the cert across to `/etc/ssl/squeeze-alexa.pem`
+ * Make sure to start / restart (e.g. `systemctl restart nginx`) once you're done and start testing...

-### With Dockerised Nginx
+### ...or with Dockerised Nginx
-:new: This can be Dockerised easily for people who prefer Docker.
+:new: This can be Dockerised easily for people who prefer Docker (and have it available on their server).
 See the [nginx-tcp-ssl directory](example-config/docker/nginx-tcp-ssl/).
 The hard bit is probably getting your networking stable and port-forwarding appropriately.
 Remember the certificate name has to match this server's hostname...